crigroup/osrobotics/kinematics/forward_kinematics.md

 </center>

-#### Relationship between rigid body velocities and transformation matrices
+#### Relationship between rigid-body velocities and transformation matrices

-Let us now clarify the relationship between (a) the above definitions of rigid body velocities and (b) the transformation matrices that represent the positions/orientations of rigid bodies.
+Let us now clarify the relationship between (a) the above definitions of rigid-body velocities and (b) the transformation matrices that represent the positions/orientations of rigid bodies.

 Assume that at time $$t_1$$, the rigid body is at transformation